-This topic describes the procedure for backing up your critical back-end components with BOSH Backup and Restore (BBR), a command-line tool for backing up and restoring BOSH deployments.
-To restore your backup, see Restoring Deployments from Backup with BBR.
+You can back up critical back-end components with BOSH Backup and Restore (BBR), a command-line tool for backing up and restoring BOSH deployments.
+For information about restoring your backup, see Restoring Tanzu Operations Manager deployments from backup with BBR.

-During the backup, BBR stops the Cloud Controller API and the Cloud Controller workers to create a consistent backup.
-API functionality is affected, such as when pushing apps or using the Cloud Foundry Command Line Interface (cf CLI).
+In order to create a consistent backup, BBR stops the Cloud Controller API and the Cloud Controller workers during backup.
+This affects API functionality, such as when pushing apps or using the Cloud Foundry Command Line Interface (cf CLI).
 The deployed apps do not experience downtime.

 If the Cloud Controller API and workers are stopped during a backup, any services that rely on the API and workers are not functional during that backup.